501Good/barbarisms/Barbarisms.md

 Surprisingly, users from small cities tend to use almost twice as more barbarisms that users from big cities.

-We also want to conduct a Shapiro test to see whether our frequencies are normaly distributed:
+We also want to conduct a Shapiro test to see whether our frequencies are normally distributed:

 ``` r
 with(barbar_by_status, shapiro.test(barbar_frequency[status == "Small"]))